 Later that day we visited the Barramundi discovery centre.
 The establishment tells tourists about the fish’s fascinating life cycle, but its main role is to breed stock to replenish the local fisheries.
 It’s not a farm, barra don’t respond to farming, despite attempts.
-Everyone knows how salmon spawn in rivers, eventually move to the sea, and eventually return to the place where they were spawned.
+Everyone knows how salmon spawn in rivers, swim down to the sea, and eventually return to the place where they were spawned.
 Barra are similar – but different.
 Spawning takes place in a river estuary when three factors coincide – the water temperature, the full moon, and the approach of a storm.
 In the Karumba area the water temperature has to be 33C.
 Tests have shown that while spawning can take place a degree either way off that, the results are significantly poorer.
 What’s more, the temperature isn’t the same for all barra.
 For example, in the fishery near Townsville, spawning takes place at 28C.
 This means that if you take a fish spawned in Karumba to Townsville, it will live quite happily – but it will not spawn.
 Our host told us the fish kept for spawning in tanks are aware of the phase of the moon, and when a storm is on its way.
 When conditions approach ideal, the female stops eating.
 The water in the tanks is sourced from the estuary, and no chemicals are used.
 Some of our group took the opportunity to feed a barra, but before they did so, they had to sanitize their hands to prevent any contamination to the tank water.

 Another thing about these fish – they are all born male.
 At some point, some of the males become female.
 Nobody knows why, or how.
 The females are much larger than the boys and fertilisation is actually pretty boring – she expresses her eggs, then a few of the boys release smelt over them.
 In the tanks there are six males to every female.
 In the wild – who knows?
 Once they are fingerlings the baby fish hide in the mangroves, which is sensible, because everything will eat them, including their siblings.
 After a time they move up the rivers to live their lives.
 That’s the importance of the full moon (high tide – lots of food) and the storm – lots of water in the rivers.
 Eventually, the grown fish will make their way back to their spawning grounds, to start the cycle again.